khalid-hussain/shaheen/chap2.md

 the center of attraction of the people.
 They would spread stories of having seen the Frontier Falcon at a certain place at a certain point in time.

-Santiago was one of Ferdinand's favorite warrior but after his crushing defeat, Ferdinand had no desire to make an immediate move against his new and intriguing enemy.
+Santiago was one of Ferdinand's favorite warriors but after his crushing defeat, Ferdinand had no desire to make an immediate move against his new and intriguing enemy.
 Before sending any new troops to the other side of the border, Ferdinand thought first of fortifying his border entrenchments.
 After